 Ripping seams on lace

 Sometimes the thread if you choose it to match the fabric is getting practically invisible.
 It happens when you sew lace fabric for example.
 So, what is the good way to rip the fabric in this case?
 I usually try to pull the thread a little like for making gathers and cut the thread at the other end of gathers, sometimes it’s quite long so a big piece of the thread can be taken out from the seam quite easily.
 I turn the fabric and repeat the process on the other side of the seam.

 How to use a seam ripper for hems

 Now let’s rip the hem on this silk shantung fabric.
 I am not sure why but the regular way to rip stitches with a seam ripper doesn’t work for silk.
 So I rip it like this: I pick out a few centimeters of stitches without cutting.
-After that, I pull the thread like for making gathers in the fabric and cut the thread at the other end of the gathers.
+After that, I pull the thread tail like for making gathers in the fabric and cut the thread on the other end of the gathers.
 This thread can be easily taken out.
-Now I have a long piece of thread on the side of the fabric and I do the same to take it out.
+Now I have a long piece of thread on the other side of the fabric and it’s coming out easily.

 How to unpick 4 thread overlock stitching with a seam ripper

 Did you ever try to rip serged stitches?
 I mean overlock stitches sewn by a serger.
 It only seems that it would take awfully hard work to do.
 This is actually much easier than it seems.
 You don’t need to spend hours doing that if you made a mistake.
 But you have to make sure you don’t pull the wrong thread or you may have a big mess otherwise.